awsdocs/aws-xray-developer-guide/doc-source/xray-concepts.md

 **Forwarded Requests**
 If a load balancer or other intermediary forwards a request to your application, X\-Ray takes the client IP from the `X-Forwarded-For` header in the request instead of from the source IP in the IP packet\.
 The client IP that is recorded for a forwarded request can be forged, so it should not be trusted\.

-You can use the X\-Ray SDK to record additional information such as annotations and metadata\.
-For details about the structure and information that is recorded in segments and subsegments, see \.
+You can use the X\-Ray SDK to record additional information such as [annotations and metadata\.](#xray-concepts-annotations) For details about the structure and information that is recorded in segments and subsegments, see [AWS X\-Ray Segment Documents](xray-api-segmentdocuments.md)\.
 Segment documents can be up to 64 kB in size\.

 ## Subsegments<a name="xray-concepts-subsegments"></a>